mateRajnai/iCook/README.md

 `localhost:3000`

+## Released version:
+You can try out the application: https://icook.netlify.app/

 ## You can take a look at the backend repository:
 https://github.com/mateRajnai/iCook-backend

 ## Copyright and license
 Code and documentation copyright 2020 the iCook contributors.
 Code released under the Creative Commons (CC0 1.0 Universal) License.